Rosenrap: Vio + Chris

 M: I just took a break at lunch and went up Joppenburgh Mountain and came back down.
 It was just such a nice walk.

-V: So we’ve been exploring all those places.
+V: We’ve been exploring all those places.
 We love it.

 M: Why are these things important to you?